What are TurboTax’s Up to Five Days Early Refund Delivery options?

 Up to 5 Days Early into your preferred bank account

 TurboTax’s Up to 5 Days Early refund delivery gives you the flexibility to have your federal refund deposited into your preferred bank account up to 5 days earlier than the date your refund would have arrived if sent from the IRS directly - for a fee.
-The fee would be taken out of your refund amount only if delivered at least 1 day early.
+You will only be charged a fee if your refund is delivered at least 1 day early.

 TurboTax will email you when your refund is on its way, confirming that it will be delivered to you up to 5 days early and providing you with a breakdown of your refund amount, including any TurboTax fees.